mmh52/Forecast-Solar-Energy/README.md

 - **Key performance indicator:** We used RMSE (Root Mean Square Error) metrics to measure the performance of all models based on short-term and long-term forecasting of DNI.

+- **Stakeholders:** Accurate DNI predictions help Operation and Maintenance (O&M) Service Providers in optimizing solar panel orientation for CSP systems and schedule maintenance during low DNI periods to minimize disruption.
+Also, forecasting DNI aids grid operators in managing solar power integration, balancing supply and demand, maintaining grid stability, and reducing fossil fuel reliance.
+These predictions are also crucial for assessing the financial viability of solar projects, enabling investors to estimate returns and make informed funding decisions.

 - **Models:** To forecast Direct Normal Irradiance, we used time series forecasting models

      - **Tripple Exponential Smoothing:** The univariate exponential smoothing model uses the rolling average technique, in which the weights of previous time stamps